google/WebFundamentals/src/content/en/fundamentals/push-notifications/common-notification-patterns.md

 });
 ```

-If there is a notification currently display we increment the message count and set the
+If there is a notification currently displayed, we increment the message count and set the
 notification title and body message accordingly.
 If there
-were no notifications, we create a new notification with a `newMessageCount` of 1.
+are no notifications, we create a new notification with a `newMessageCount` of 1.

 The result is that the first message would look like this: